Cervical screening (smear testing) is available through our service.

 If you're 65 or older

 You'll usually stop being invited for screening once you turn 65.
-This is because it's very unlikely that you'll get cervical cancer.
+This is because it's very unlikely that you'll get cervical cancer at this age.

 You'll only be invited again if 1 of your last 3 tests was abnormal.